 Note: The input displacement from the uniaxial testing machine to the biaxial testing apparatus was controlled by the built-in software of the uniaxial testing machine.

-5.3) Perform the tests at different strain paths consisting of uniaxial, plane strain, and biaxial states3 by adjusting the configuration of the biaxial testing apparatus.
+5.3) Perform the tests at different strain paths consisting of uniaxial, plane strain, and biaxial straining states3 by adjusting the configuration of the biaxial testing apparatus.

 5.3.1) Disconnect two opposed connecting rods for uniaxial tests.
 Clamp a dog-bone specimen on the biaxial testing apparatus and connect it to welding cables, as in steps 3.1-3.4.
 Repeat steps 5.1-5.2.